funwithsoda/funwithsoda.github.io/_posts/2016-01-17-querying-data-catalog.md

 categories: [data catalog]
 ---

-Socrata provides an API for getting a list of Socrata datasets.
+Socrata provides a API for getting a list of Socrata datasets.
+Unfortunately for me the data provided is not as comprehensive as I'd like.
+For example it doesn't list the number of rows, location of data owner, creation date, and number of updates.